camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

 ## Are there any drawbacks to specifying a config file in this way?

-If you choose to configure `application.yaml`, the helm chart won't supply it's own options in the form of a templated configuration. there is a risk that an update inside the application component or the helm chart may not make it into your deployment.

-Before an upgrade, make sure to check the configuration file for changes using the above `helm template` command.
+Customizing the `configuration` option will replace the entire contents of the configuration file.
+During upgrades, if the `configuration` option remains and if there are any application-level breaking changes to the configuration file format, this may cause the application component to crash.

-## How to move from specifying environment variables to a custom file?
-(Practical example)
+## Practical Example: How to change from specifying environment variables to a custom file

 Lets suppose I wanted to configure zeebe for backups.
 Previously, I added environment variables to provide this behavior: